jon-heard/obsidian-inline-scripts-library/clips_ui.sfile.md

 return expand("clips expansion " + name);
 ```
 __
-ui clips expansion - Asks the user to enter a clip name, then assigns the prior shortcut expansion  text to it.
+ui clips expansion - User enters a clip name.
+The prior expansion's text is then assigned to the clip name.

 __